 I’ve always found ironing to be a really fun and satisfying household task, so I have one iron that I try to keep really nice and clean for clothing and linens, and one that I use for other housekeeping and crafting applications.
 Well, over time they both became dirty, even the “nice” one that I keep for clothing.
 Honestly, this was just because of a silly mistake that I made when I first bought this iron a few years ago.

 For some reason, I was so excited to use the new iron that I put regular tap water in it the first few times I used it, rather than filtered water or distilled water.
 Oops.
 We’re on well water here and our water is full of all kinds of minerals, so they built up on my iron really quickly.
 It actually wasn’t much of a problem for a long time, but after awhile the mineral deposits started to loosen up and I would find them on my clothes after a pass with the iron, which was obviously a bit of a disaster.
 People generally want their clothes to look cleaner and tidier after ironing them, not like a giant mess with dirty streaks everywhere.
 Luckily, this is an easy problem to solve!
+You should always use distilled water in your iron to avoid this issue in the first place, but if you accidentally used regular water, you can fix it.

 How to Clean an Iron with Mineral Deposits